SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Abstract

 \section{Abstract}

 This paper presents SCALER, a versatile free-climbing multi-limbed robot that is designed to achieve tightly coupled simultaneous locomotion and dexterous grasping.
-Although existing quadruped-limbed robots have shown impressive dexterous skills such as object manipulation, it is essential to balance power-intensive locomotion and dexterous grasping capabilities.
-We design a torso linkage and a parallel-serial limb to meet such conflicting skills that pose unique challenges in the hardware designs.
-SCALER employs underactuated two-fingered GOAT grippers that can mechanically adapt and offer $\mathbf{7}$ modes of grasping, enabling SCALER to traverse extreme terrains with multi-modal grasping strategies.
-We study the whole-body approach, where SCALER uses its body and limbs to generate additional forces for stable grasping with environments, further enhancing versatility.
+While existing quadrupedal-limbed robots have demonstrated impressive dexterous capabilities, achieving a balance between power-demanding locomotion and precise grasping remains a critical challenge.
+We design a torso mechanism and a parallel-serial limb to meet the conflicting requirements that pose unique challenges in hardware design.
+SCALER employs underactuated two-fingered GOAT grippers that can mechanically adapt and offer seven modes of grasping, enabling SCALER to traverse extreme terrains with multi-modal grasping strategies.
+We study the whole-body approach, where SCALER utilizes its body and limbs to generate additional forces for stable grasping in various environments, thereby further enhancing its versatility.
 Furthermore, we improve the GOAT gripper actuation speed to realize more dynamic climbing in a closed-loop control fashion.
-With these proposed technologies, SCALER can traverse vertical, overhang, upside-down, slippery terrains, and bouldering walls with non-convex-shaped climbing holds under the Earth's gravity.
+With these proposed technologies, SCALER can traverse vertical, overhanging, upside-down, slippery terrains and bouldering walls with non-convex-shaped climbing holds under the Earth's gravity.